Azure/azure-dev/templates/todo/projects/python-mongo/README.md

 > NOTE:
 >
 > - The `azd up` command will create Azure resources that will incur costs to your Azure subscription.
 You can clean up those resources manually via the Azure portal or with the `azd down` command.
-> - You can call `azd up` as many times as you like to both provision and deploy your solution, but you only need to provide the `--template` parameter the first time you call it to get the code locally.
-Subsequent `azd up` calls do not require the template parameter.
-If you do provide the parameter, all your local source code will be overwritten if you agree to overwrite when prompted.
+> - You can call `azd up` as many times as you like to both provision Azure resources and deploy your application code.
-> - You can always create a new environment with `azd env new`.
+> - You can create new environments with the `azd env new` command, such as an environment for dev, staging, and production.

 ### Application Architecture